Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Numerical Experiments

 For training, we employ mean-squared relative errors using Monte Carlo samples $a^{(i)} \sim \mu$, and the reported generalization error is computed by the mean relative error.
 For all examples, we used 128 samples for model validation and 128 for testing.

 \paragraph{Inverse Problem} Following the inverse problem formulation in \eqref{eq:inverse_problem}, we seek to reconstruct the input function $a$ that best fits the observation data $\yobs$ using a PDE model as a reference and a learned FNO as a surrogate.
 In all examples, we take the noise covariance to be a scalar multiple of the identity, $\Gamma_{\noise} = \gamma^2 \cI$.
 We use a regularization term given by $\cR(a)=\|a\|_{\cX_{\delta}}^2/2$.
-For surrogate inverse solutions, we compute the relative spatial $L^2$ error w.r.t PDE solutions and report them in \Cref{fig:poisson_map_comparison}, \Cref{fig:helmholtz_map_comparison}, and \Cref{fig:ns_map_comparison}.
+For surrogate inverse solutions, we compute the relative spatial $L^2$ error with respect to PDE solutions and report them in \Cref{fig:poisson_map_comparison}, \Cref{fig:helmholtz_map_comparison}, and \Cref{fig:ns_map_comparison}.

 \paragraph{Fourier Neural Operator} We adopt the standard FNO architecture introduced in \cite{li2021fourier}, with 4 Fourier layers, each with 32 channels.
 For the Helmholtz and Navier-Stokes equations, 12 Fourier modes are used per dimension, while 8 are used for the nonlinear diffusion-reaction equation.
-When following conventional operator learning, we train FNOs with the Adam optimizer using an initial learning rate of $0.001$ for 500 epochs, with the learning rate reduced by a factor of $0.1$ when the training plateaus.
-We find that training beyond 500 epochs is ineffective.
-When following the derivative-informed operator learning, the FNO pre-trained via the conventional method undergoes an additional 300 epochs of derivative-informed training using derivative samples.
+For both conventional operator learning and derivative-informed operator learning, we train FNOs with the Adam optimizer using an initial learning rate of $0.001$ for 500 epochs, reducing the learning rate by a factor of $0.1$ when training plateaus.

 \begin{remark} In our numerical examples, we refer to FNO trained via conventional operator learning in $L^2_{\mu}$ as FNO, and refer to FNO trained via derivative-informed operator learning in $H^1_{\mu}$ as DIFNO.
 We emphasize that the distinction is in the training formulation rather than the architecture. \end{remark}